oxfun-github/oxfun-exchange-docs/source/includes/_v2_restapi.md

             "lowerPriceBound": "9000.00",
             "marketPrice": "10000.00",
             "marketPriceLastUpdated": "1620810131131"
-        },
+        }
     ]
 }
 ```
-Get a list of all available markets on CoinFlex.
+Get a list of all available markets on Opnx.

 Response Parameters |Type | Description|
 -------------------------- | -----|--------- |